 One immediate benefit you will see from content silos for your SEO marketing strategy is that these will improve your ranking power.

-As you build out your SEO marketing content silos, you’re going to be organizing content into particular ways.
+As you build out your SEO marketing content silos, you’re going to be organizing content in particular ways.
 This organized structure means that all your content is similar to content within that content silo.

 This is going to help with your ranking power based on their relevancy and based on their importance to your business.
 As you start grouping content, your content is going to become more usable, easier to understand, and your customers are going to be able to search your content quickly.